-Nearly twenty years into his performing career, Alastair Moock has managed to carve out a unique niche for himself: He is a songwriter committed to celebrating the roots of American music while knocking down the walls between different audiences, genres and musical traditions.
-Today, his audiences range from adults all the way down to preschoolers, and he plays everything from nightclubs to theaters to schoolrooms.
-Like his boyhood hero, Woody Guthrie, Moock believes in the power of music to reach all people — young and old, far and wide, for all occasions.
+Twenty years into his performing career, Alastair Moock has managed to carve out a unique niche for himself: He is a songwriter committed to celebrating the roots of American music while knocking down the walls between different audiences, genres and musical traditions.
+Today, his audiences range from adults to preschoolers, and he plays everything from theaters to nightclubs to schoolrooms.
+Like his boyhood hero, Woody Guthrie, Moock believes in the power of music to reach all people — young and old, far and wide.

-Throughout his career, Moock had worked with and occasionally performed for kids on the side, but it wasn't until his twin daughters were born in 2006 that he was inspired to make his first foray into family music.
-In 2010, he joined the roster of Young Audiences of Massachusetts to bring his program Music and Social Change to students throughout the state.
+Over the years, Moock had occasionally performed for kids on the side, but it wasn't until his twin daughters were born in 2006 that he was inspired to make his first foray into family music.
+In 2010, he joined the roster of Young Audiences of Massachusetts to bring his program Music and Social Change to schools throughout the state.
 That same year, he released his first family music album, A Cow Says Moock.
-Both that album and its follow-up, These Are My Friends, were met with critical acclaim.
+Both that album and the next, These Are My Friends, were met with critical acclaim.

-But it is Moock's newest album, Singing Our Way Through: Songs for the World's Bravest Kids, which is nearest and dearest to his heart.
-In July of 2012, one of Alastair's daughter’s was diagnosed with leukemia (she’s doing great today).
+But it was Moock's third family album, Singing Our Way Through: Songs for the World's Bravest Kids, that became nearest and dearest to his heart.
+In 2012, one of Alastair's daughters was diagnosed with leukemia (she’s doing great today).
 The Singing Our Way Through project began when they started writing songs together in the hospital.
 Over the next several months, Moock continued to write and collect songs that reflected his family's experiences, and those songs coalesced into an album for kids "with (and without) cancer."
 The album was featured on NPR's "All Things Considered," "Katie's Take" with Katie Couric and Good Morning America, and received top honors from Parents' Choice and The National Parenting Publications Awards (NAPPA) as well as a 2013 Grammy Nomination for Best Children’s Album.
 With the help of a fantastic fundraising campaign, over 3,500 copies of the album have so far been distributed to families through hospitals and cancer organizations around the country.